printers-for-people/catboat/docs/Beaglebone.md

 prints (the printer may move faster than OctoPrint can send movement commands).
-If this occurs, consider using the "virtual_sdcard" feature (see [Config Reference](Config_Reference.md#virtual_sdcard) for details) to print directly from Klipper and disable any DEBUG or VERBOSE logging options if you did enable them.
+If this occurs, consider using the "virtual_sdcard" feature (see [Config Reference](Config_Reference.md#virtual_sdcard) for details) to print directly from Kalico and disable any DEBUG or VERBOSE logging options if you did enable them.